junoteam/projectX/README.md

 Script will not run, if you don't use CentOS 6.5/6.6

 ## Warning, BUGZZzz
-This script still conteins bugs and it need a lot of polish.
+This script still contains bugs and it need a lot of polish.